-Protesters Storm U.S. Embassy in Accra to Demand Ofori-Atta’s Extradition: "Bring Back Ken"
+Protesters Storm US Embassy in Accra to Demand Ofori-Atta’s Extradition: "Bring Back Ken"

 Source: Facebook

-The protesters, numbering three as seen in the video, claim Ken Ofori-Atta mismanaged the economy and ruined many lives and businesses while serving as Finance Minister, and for that reason, he must return home to account for his stewardship.
+The protesters, numbering three as seen in the video, claim Ofori-Atta mismanaged the economy and ruined many lives and businesses while serving as Finance Minister, and for that reason, he must return home to account for his stewardship.

 Before the protest, which occurred on Tuesday, January 20, 2026, some concerned Ghanaian citizens had already joined a public campaign demanding the return of the former Finance Minister to Ghana.

-In the online petition dated Tuesday, December 2, 2025, Kwaku Azar pleaded with the U.S. Embassy in Ghana to facilitate the extradition of Ofori-Atta to Ghana to face criminal charges levelled against him by the Office of the Special Prosecutor (OSP).
+In the online petition dated Tuesday, December 2, 2025, Kwaku Azar pleaded with the US Embassy in Ghana to facilitate the extradition of Ofori-Atta to Ghana to face criminal charges levelled against him by the Office of the Special Prosecutor (OSP).

 Watch the Facebook video below: